Larkspur Landing

-Larkspur Landing, also known as Larkspur Ferry Terminal, is the main Golden Gate Ferry terminal in Larkspur, California, in Marin County, north of San Francisco.
+Larkspur Landing, also known as Larkspur Ferry Terminal, is the main Golden Gate Ferry terminal in Larkspur, California, United States, in Marin County, north of San Francisco.
 The terminal is a regional hub receiving heavy service from throughout the North Bay for commuter ferries south to downtown San Francisco.

 History

 Among various San Francisco Bay Area properties owned by San Francisco-born civil engineer Alfred Finnila in the 1970s was the area known as Larkspur Landing in Marin County.
 In the mid-1970s, Finnila sold, leased and rented parts of Larkspur Landing to the City of Larkspur and to various businesses, including the restaurant chain of Victoria Station.

 The part of the area sold to the City of Larkspur by Alfred Finnila, to be used as a major Marin County ferry terminal, is today known both as Larkspur Landing and as Larkspur Ferry Terminal.
 It is the main Golden Gate Ferry terminal in Larkspur, Marin County.
 The ferry service operates daily with a Marin - San Francisco schedule tailored to both commuters and visitors.

 Constructed in the mid-1970s, Larkspur Ferry Terminal rose from the ashes of the long demolished Hutchinson's Rock Quarry.
 The Ferry Terminal was built with an 18000 sqft open air space frame, or tetrahedral-octahedral tesselation, a canopy designed by architect Jacques de Brer.
 The Ferry Terminal opened on December 11, 1976, and regular commute service started two days later.
 The ex-quarry-property also spawned the Larkspur Landing Shopping Center (now Marin Country Mart), with adjacent apartments and office space.